Connecticut State Marshal

-Connecticut state marshals are sworn peace officers in the State of Connecticut.
+Connecticut state marshals are sworn law enforcement officers in the State of Connecticut.
 Their primary duty is to serve and execute civil process directed to them from courts or various state and federal agencies.
 There are approximately 180 state marshals serving in Connecticut, appointed to specific counties within the state.
 Connecticut state marshal operations are overseen by the State Marshal Commission, an executive branch commission within the Department of Administrative Services, located in Hartford, Connecticut.

 History

 Prior to state marshals, Connecticut had sheriff's offices dating back to the 1600s.
 In 2000, following several corruption scandals involving sheriffs, Article IV, Section 25 of the 1965 Constitution of the State of Connecticut (which specified the election of county sheriffs), was repealed.
 The sheriffs were replaced with the state marshal system and judicial marshals.

 Sheriffs in Connecticut had several powers and duties under Connecticut statutes: deputy sheriffs received and executed process, and special deputy sheriffs handled transportation of prisoners and courthouse security.
 In 2000, the General Assembly created the state marshal system with Public Act 00-99 to replace the sheriff's offices.
 With the abolition of sheriffs, the special deputy sheriffs and their direct judicial functions were absorbed into the judicial branch and became judicial marshals, and the deputy sheriffs became state marshals.